FOSSEE/sees/ult/ult_4/script.rst

 ..
 R11

-This prints an error that says the delimiter option should be used with the fields option only, and you can verify that the ``m_tmp.txt`` file is empty.
-We can now, redirect the ``stderr`` also to a file, instead of showing it on the display.
+This displays an error saying that the delimiter option should be used with the fields option only.
+You may verify this by looking at the ``m_tmp.txt`` file, which is now empty.We can now, redirect the ``stderr`` also to a file, instead of showing it on the display.

 ..
 L11
 ::